gbif/data-blog/content/post/2020-02-21-gbif-occurrence-license-processing.md

 The occurrence-level license field is a text field, meaning the values from records in +19K <br>[occurrence datasets](https://www.gbif.org/dataset/search?type=OCCURRENCE) vary widely.
 Some variants we could interpret easily, whereas others cannot be.
 In most cases records will still get their dataset-level license applied to them.
 In situations where we cannot parse or interpret the character string into one of the **3 creative commons licenses** mentioned above, we will default to the **dataset license**.

-Currently, GBIF uses this [dictionary](https://github.com/gbif/parsers/blob/master/src/main/resources/dictionaries/parse/license.tsv) to parse licenses.
+Currently, GBIF uses these officially supported [licenses](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/vocabulary/License.java#L24) and [dictionary](https://github.com/gbif/parsers/blob/master/src/main/resources/dictionaries/parse/license.tsv) to parse licenses.
 So if you are a data publisher and want you want your record-by-record occurrences licenses to parse correctly, you can use a supported string from the dictionary or **preferably** use one of the following character strings in the license field:

 1. `https://creativecommons.org/publicdomain/zero/1.0/legalcode`
 2. `https://creativecommons.org/licenses/by/4.0/legalcode`